QuantEcon/lecture-source-jl/rst_files/testing.rst

 As a reminder, make sure you signed up for the GitHub `Student Developer Pack <https://education.github.com/pack/>`_ or `Academic Plan <https://help.github.com/articles/applying-for-an-academic-research-discount/>`_ if eligible

-Navigate to the `travis-ci.com website <https://travis-ci.com/>`_ and click "sign up with GitHub."
-Supply your credentials
+Navigate to the `travis-ci.com website <https://travis-ci.com/>`_ and click "sign up with GitHub" -- supply your credentials

 If you get stuck, see the `Travis tutorial <https://docs.travis-ci.com/user/tutorial/>`_

 CodeCov
 ^^^^^^^^^

-CodeCov is a service that tells you how expansive your tests are (i.e., how much of your code is untested)
+CodeCov is a service that tells you how comprehensive your tests are (i.e., how much of your code is actually tested)

 To sign up, visit the `CodeCov website <http://codecov.io/>`_, and click "sign up"